GRCLP1006 - Greece Cyclades

 Luggage transportation

 You only carry the essential things for the day (lunch, water & personal belongings) in a small backpack.
-Luggage must be transported by clients during travels and will have to handle/manage bag(s) personally while boarding all ferries and from the port in Milos to the hotel in Adamantas (5 minutes, 350m/1148ft).
+Luggage must be transported by clients during travels and you will have to handle/manage bag(s) personally while boarding all ferries.

 Transferts